Remnants of black holes from rainbow gravity in terms of a new VSL theory: Schwarzschild black hole

 Figures 1, 2 and 3 demonstrate the modified temperatures, entropies and heat capacities, respectively, in the units $\eta =1, E_p=1$.
 Figure 1 shows that, in the framework of rainbow gravity, the scale of the black hole cannot be less than the Planck mass by the end of the evaporation process, while the black hole's remnant at the final stage of evaporation has a zero temperature.

 The entropy can be derived from the first law of black hole thermodynamics

 which degenerates to $S=\pi{r_+}^2$ when $\eta\rightarrow 0$.
-It is seen from Figure 2 that the black hole reaches a nonzero entropy and the information of the black hole may remain in this remnant.
+We plotted this result in Figure 2.
 The reason why negative values of the entropy emerge near the minimal horizon radius (seen also in the following sections) lies in that the real minimal mass of the black hole is not exactly equal to the $M_{min}$ we have deduced, but a little bit larger than that; or, at an ultrashort distance there exists new physics unknown to us so far.

 The heat capacity of the black hole is determined by

 showing that the heat capacity $C_J>0$ for a small horizon radius, and $C_J<0$ for a large one.
 Figure 3 indicates that the heat capacity diverges as the temperature reaches its maximum value, and decreases to zero when the horizon radius reaches its minimal value.